SmileyChris/django-includecontents/docs/reference/api-reference.md

 Complete reference for all Django IncludeContents template tags, template engine features, and configuration options.

+For step-by-step walkthroughs of individual features, read the [HTML Component Syntax](../using-components/html-syntax.md) and [Template Tag Usage](../using-components/template-tag-syntax.md) guides first.
+When you need validation specifics or icon setup, pair this reference with [Component Props Validation](../prop-validation.md) and [Icons](../icons.md).

 ## Template Tags

 ### `{% includecontents %}`